How long will my appointment take?

 Yes, if the schedule allows and it is requested ahead of time.
 Filler requires 30 minutes of topical anesthetic application and 20-30 minutes to administer.
 Please plan to be at the office at least 1 hour.

-Can I have bruising after Botox, Dysport, or dermal fillers?
+Will I have bruising after Botox, Dysport, or dermal fillers?

 Yes.
 Any time you are stuck with a needle, there is potential for bruising.
 The eye area is particularly susceptible to bruising.